College Snow Jam snowballs into something more at Montage Mountain

 The yearly event was started in 2015 by then Marywood University students Frank Winger and Tim Kane, and, at the time, they were looking to have some fun and bring people together.

-Winger passed away over the weekend.
-The founder and co-coordinator of College Snow Jam spoke with the Weekender before his passing, and fellow organizer Kane confirmed that the event will go on as scheduled and will be held in Winger’s honor.
+Winger, a 24-year-old Hellertown resident, passed away Monday morning.
+The founder and co-coordinator of College Snow Jam spoke with the Times Leader before his passing, and fellow organizer Kane, of Bethlehem, confirmed that the event will go on as scheduled and will be held in Winger’s honor.

 “We were hanging out at my house … watching videos on YouTube,” Winger said of Snow Jam’s inspiration.
 “We saw Colorado State University had a student rail jam.
 I thought that was so cool and thought, ‘Why don’t we do that up here?’”